asyncapi/website/pages/blog/the-reference-rabbit-hole.md

     byline: AsyncAPI Maintainer
 ---

-So [Sergio](https://github.com/smoya) and I, went down a little bit of a rabbit hole the last couple of days, when we where discussing [Fran's proposal to solve publish/subscribe confusion](https://github.com/asyncapi/spec/issues/618), and I thought I would share the journey.
+So [Sergio](https://github.com/smoya) and I, went down a little bit of a rabbit hole the last couple of days when we were discussing [Fran's proposal to solve publish/subscribe confusion](https://github.com/asyncapi/spec/issues/618), and I thought I would share the journey.

 ## What is a reference?
-Just to start with the basic, a references is something in AsyncAPI we use to allow for reusability, so we don't need to define things twice.
+Just to start with the basics, a reference is something in AsyncAPI we use to allow for reusability, so we don't need to define things twice.
 In AsyncAPI we refer to this as the [Reference Object](https://www.asyncapi.com/docs/specifications/v2.2.0#referenceObject).
-The reference can either be local within the same document, external in another file, or remotely.
+The reference can either be local within the same document, external in another file or remotely.

 ## The Trigger
-During the discussion Sergio brought up that Fran was actually using an illegal reference, as he, in one of the examples, used a Reference Object for a server, which was not allowed.
+During the discussion, Sergio brought up that Fran was actually using an illegal reference, as he, in one of the examples, using a Reference Object for a server, which was not allowed.
+More specifically, it was this example where he references the `mosquitto` server:

 ```yaml
 asyncapi: 3.0.0